rndme/intraHTML/README.md

 ### Advantages
 * simple way to accomplish "data binding" (smooth partial updates) with an existing vanilla JS project
+* simplest virtual-dom-based view updater available
-* tiny compared to other packages and frameworks - less to learn, break, and deliver to users
+* tiny - less to learn, break, and deliver to users
-* allows showing html from a server without scrolling/deselecting/etc - php games?
 * scanning the live DOM before DIFFing allows other tools/plugins that modify the DOM, unlike Angular and React
-* clean HTML input and output, no "almost HTML", no invalid attributes, no messy unique IDs
+* clean HTML input and output: no camelCase, invalid attributes, or unique IDs thoughout the markup
-* provides a change-log that can be used to save changes, merge batches of changes, undo changes, etc...

 ### Disadvantages
- * very few features compared to view-centric frameworks
+ * few features compared to frameworks
  * scanning the live DOM before DIFFing potentially costs CPU compared to virtual-view memorizing frameworks
  * the DIFF algo may not be the fastest or result in the most compact set of mutations possible
- * clean HTML input requires extra HTML parsing compared to pre-parsed virtual DOMs
- * reliance on window.document methods restricts operation to web browsers (no node, workers, etc)